timfox456/myresume/Tim-Fox-Resume.md

   * Lead Engineer for AI Startup
   * Used Generative AI including GPT-3 (ChatGPT) for generative AI for documents
   * Customized GPT-3 like layer (OPT) fine tuned on dataset
+  * Built NLP pipelines with Langchain
-  * Used AWS Bedrock and AWS Sagemaker for training LLM / Generative models
+  * Used AWS Bedrock and AWS Sagemaker for training foundation LLM / Generative models
   * Used OpenAI GPT-4/Ada models with prompt engineering for some queries
   * Did front-end development including React for product UI
   * Used BERT, AlBERT, RoBERTa, and others to extract meaning from legal and technical documents.